thiagobraga/todoist-userstyles/README.md

 - Smaller emojis
 - Squared tasks checkbox
 - Emphasis on the task time
-- Tested in Ubuntu 18.04
+- Tested in Ubuntu 18.04.5, Windows 10 and Mac OS Mojave

 ## Install